Slowly changing dimension: Type 2: add new row

 This method tracks historical data by creating multiple records for a given natural key in the dimensional tables with separate surrogate keys and/or different version numbers.
 Unlimited history is preserved for each insert.
+The natural key in these examples is the "Supplier_Code" of "ABC".

 For example, if the supplier relocates to Illinois the version numbers will be incremented sequentially:

 Another method is to add 'effective date' columns.

-The Start date/time of the second row is equal to the End date/time of the previous row.
+The Start date/time of the second row is equal to the End date/time (or next) of the previous row.
 The null End_Date in row two indicates the current tuple version.
-A standardized surrogate high date (e.g. 9999-12-31) may instead be used as an end date, so that the field can be included in an index, and so that null-value substitution is not required when querying.
+A standardized surrogate high date (e.g. 9999-12-31) may instead be used as an end date so that null-value substitution is not required when querying.
+In some database software, using an artificial high date value could cause performance issues, that using a null value would prevent.

 And a third method uses an effective date and a current flag.

 The Current_Flag value of 'Y' indicates the current tuple version.

 Transactions that reference a particular surrogate key (Supplier_Key) are then permanently bound to the time slices defined by that row of the slowly changing dimension table.
 An aggregate table summarizing facts by supplier state continues to reflect the historical state, i.e. the state the supplier was in at the time of the transaction; no update is needed.
-To reference the entity via the natural key, it is necessary to remove the unique constraint making referential integrity by DBMS impossible.
+To reference the entity via the natural key, it is necessary to remove the unique constraint making referential integrity by DBMS (DataBase Management System) impossible.

 If there are retroactive changes made to the contents of the dimension, or if new attributes are added to the dimension (for example a Sales_Rep column) which have different effective dates from those already defined, then this can result in the existing transactions needing to be updated to reflect the new situation.
 This can be an expensive database operation, so Type 2 SCDs are not a good choice if the dimensional model is subject to frequent change.